re-fort/vue-webpack-boilerplate/README.md

 - power-assert

 ## Features
-- Practical demo (authentication, pagination, notification, loading spinner and tracking with GA)
+- Practical demo
+- Buefy components
 - Ready to use Vue plugins (vue-router, Vuex)
+- Useful tracking plugins(Google Analytics and Sentry)
 - Use of webpack and vue-loader with Hot Module Replacement
 - Unit Testing (with Karma + Mocha + vue-test-utils)
 - Add hash to filename when production build (avoiding cache problems)